 Battlefield 4 came out in 2013 & was the thirteenth installment in the franchise.
 This game won the hearts of many gamers and is still preferred by a few people.

 It had some cool features.
-Its multiplayer modes & gunplay were some of the best there was at the time and are still preferred by many, even in 2022!
-It also had some crazy same large-scale battles and was one of its major selling points.
-It even let players bring down massive objects such as skyscrapers during specific game missions.
+Its multiplayer modes & gunplay were some of the best then and are still preferred by many, even in 2023!
+It also had some excellent same large-scale battles, which was one of its major selling points.
+It even lets players bring down massive objects, such as skyscrapers, during specific game missions.

-The weather affected the gameplay and had events like sandstorms.
-It had everything players could ask for, ranging from helicopters, fighter jets, shotguns, assault rifles, snipers with excellent game modes, everything but a proper campaign experience, one of the very few downsides of this game.
+Battlefield 4 Game (2013)-the Best Battlefield Game for PCThe weather affected the gameplay and had events like sandstorms.
+It had everything players could ask for, ranging from helicopters, fighter jets, shotguns, assault rifles, and snipers with excellent game modes, everything but a proper campaign experience, one of the very few downsides of this game.

 6. Battlefield 4 Final Stand (2014)